Nawab-AS/chemicalRenderer/README.md

 ```

-Once your molecule is parsed, you can <del>render them into SVGs</del> (not supported yet 😅)
+Once your molecule is parsed, you can render them into SVGs using the `render` method.
-or get a simple description with the `description` method
+You can also get a simple description with the `description` method

 ### Example
 ```python